RTÉ staff member who had loan car for five years returned it this week

 Responding to questioning from Fine Gael’s Ciaran Cannon, Ms O’Leary said the membership was in her name.

-“Depending on the year, approximately 5% of our business comes from the UK (through UK agencies),” she said.
+“Depending on the year, approximately 5 per cent of our business comes from the UK (through UK agencies),” she said.

 “Previously, we used to have offices in London in Millbank, and previously on Bond Street where we would meet clients.
 We don’t have that anymore.